IchanP/L3-DateConverter/tests/testspecification.md

 #### Test Steps

-2. Navigate to the "Big Text Conversion Page"
-3. Select the Gregorian Calendar to convert from
+2. Select the Gregorian Calendar to convert from
-4. Select the Gregorian Calendar to convert to
+3. Select the Gregorian Calendar to convert to
-5. In the input field type "TestCase 14 2000/12/25 TestCase 14"
+4. In the input field type "TestCase 14 2000/12/25 TestCase 14"
-6. Press Convert
+5. Press Convert

 #### Expected